Table of contents

 - Printer type: select if the setting should be used for all or some specific printer type.

-- Users: select if the setting should be used for all or some specific users.
+- All users: select if the setting should be used for all or some specific users.

-- Computers: select if the setting should be used for all or some specific computers.
+- All workstations: select if the setting should be used for all or some specific workstations.

-- Reports: select if the setting should be used for all or some specific reports, e.g. to printet labels on label printers.
+- All reports: select if the setting should be used for all or some specific reports, e.g. to printet labels on label printers.

-If a user has not selected a computer when logging in, setting id 4 will be used and the report will be printed on Printer A. Setting id 4 will be valid for all cases, but since it has the highest priority number it will only be used if there is no other setting matching the setting criteria.
+If a user has not selected a workstation when logging in, setting id 8 will be used and the report will be printed on Printer A. Setting id 8 will be valid for all cases, but since it has the highest priority number it will only be used if there is no other setting matching the setting criteria.

 Test your settings

-You can run a test to se what printer will be used for a specific case by using the “Printer name per report test.”
-You will fill in a specific case/ specific cases and you will see what printer that will be used for each case.
-Make it a habit to run a test whenever adding a new setting.
+You can run a test to see what printer will be used for a specific case by using the “Printer name per report test.”